14aag/mission_template/README.md

 - In the `Object: ACE Arsenal` dropdown, click on the import button. (make sure the whitelist is still in your clipboard)

-The arsenal is now limited 🎉🎉
+🎉 The arsenal is on the object and is now limited 🎉